 No. The noise and fumes from a generator would spoil the peaceful enjoyment of the other campers when a powered site costs only $10 more and is quiet.

 Yes.
 We have spacious clean showers with lovely hot water.
 Use of showers is included in our rates.
 We want you to feel at home, so we pride ourselves in maintaining sparkling clean bathrooms.
 Guests may use the power points in the bathrooms for hair dryers and electric toothbrushes.

 Yes, we do.
 Our laundry is located between the mens and ladies bathrooms and there are two clotheslines behind the building for guests use.
 Maybe grab a new book to read from the swap library in the laundry.
 Soap powder for a single wash is available from the shop for $1.
 The washing machines take 4 x $1 coins and the dryer takes 5 x $1 coins.
 More coins are available in the shop.

 Yes, we have a good supply of treated rainwater and bore water for drinking and cooking.
 Water faucets are located at all of the powered sites and near to the unpowered sites.

 No. Our waste system is septic and cannot take chemical toilet waste.
 Please use the dump site at Mossman Council Park when you leave the Daintree Rainforest.

 Yes.
-We welcome well behaved pet owners and their pets.
-Because of our passing parade of protected native wildlife and the occasional feral pig, we insist that your dogs and cats remain on leads at all times during your stay.
+We are pet friendly with conditions.
+You are now within a World Heritage Listed National Park where everything is protected.
+Therefore, we insist that your dogs and cats remain on leads at all times during your stay.
 Please don’t leave your pet unattended for any length of time and do not allow them to enter the bathrooms, laundry or camp kitchen.
-We have 8 acres of mowed lawns to walk your dog, so we hope they will be happy campers here too.
+We have 8 acres of mowed lawns to walk your dog on the lead.
+We hope they will be happy campers here too.
 Please see our “terms and conditions” for detailed rules of bringing pets onto this property.

 Staff at the Daintree Rainforest Village Store can help you plan your days activities and recommend the best local tours and we can arrange your tour bookings for you at no extra cost.